Trump suing to stall FBI probe after Mar-a-Lago raid: See the full document

 The filing is the first major legal action from Trump following the Aug.
 8 search of his home indicating he may have violated the Espionage Act by mishandling documents.

-Other statutes listed on the warrant bar concealing, removing and mutilating government documents while the other prohibits similar actions when done “with the intent to impede, obstruct, or influence [an] investigation.”
+Other statues listed on the warrant bar concealing, removing and mutilating government documents while the other prohibits similar actions when done “with the intent to impede, obstruct, or influence [an] investigation.”

 The suit comes after Trump on Friday floated that he would pursue legal action to protect his Fourth Amendment rights regarding unreasonable searches and seizures.